apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/yaml-config/_index.en.md

 ### YAML Format

-ShardingSphere-JDBC YAML file consists of schema name, mode configuration, data source map, rule configurations and properties.
+ShardingSphere-JDBC YAML file consists of database name, mode configuration, data source map, rule configurations and properties.

 Note: The example connection pool is HikariCP, which can be replaced with other connection pools according to business scenarios.